IBM-Cloud/slack-chatbot-database-watson/README.md

 ```

 # OpenAPI Specification
 The Python app is based on the [APIFlask](https://apiflask.com/) API framework which itself is based on Flask.
-The OpenAPI specification for the application can be (re-)generated using
+[The OpenAPI specification for the application can be (re-)generated using](https://apiflask.com/openapi/):
 ```
 flask spec --output slackbot-openapi-spec.json
 ```

 You can also access the running app at the `/docs` (Swagger UI) and `/redoc` (Redoc) endpoints for interactive API documentation.
+See the [APIFlask documentation on Swagger UI and Redoc](https://apiflask.com/api-docs/) for details.

 ## License